baoist/vagrantized-phoenix/README.md

 ## Getting Started

+You will need to initialize your phoenix app at the base of `./src/`.

+Replace the variables `APP_NAME` in [Vagrantfile](./vagrant/Vagrantfile)
+and the various variables in [application.yml](./vagrant/ansible/vars/application.yml).
+Then continue.

 You'll need to install [VirtualBox][], [Vagrant][], and [Ansible][] first.
 VirtualBox and Vagrant both have Mac OS X installer packages, and Ansible can be installed either with Homebrew or with pip, the Python